Commodity rally, record factory growth lift European shares to new peak | Headlines

 Commodity rally, record factory growth lift European shares to new peak

-Miners such as Anglo American, BHP Group, and Glencore climbed nearly 4% each, giving the biggest boost to the STOXX 600 as prices of copper and other metals rose.
-Oil majors BP, Royal Dutch Shell, and Total inched up as Brent crude futures topped $70 per barrel to trade at its highest since March on optimism over fuel demand outlook.
+Euro zone inflation surged past the ECB's elusive target in May, heightening a communications challenge for policymakers who will happily live with higher prices for now but may face a backlash from irate consumers.
+"Most of the rise is due to temporary factors, including higher energy inflation, and we expect the headline rate to drop back to well below the ECB target next year," said Andrew Kenningham, chief Europe economist at Capital Economics.

-The benchmark STOXX 600 ended May with a 2% gain, its fourth straight monthly rise as optimism about economic reopening drove investors toward economically sensitive sectors such as materials and energy.
-German carmaker Daimler rose 2.7% after it agreed to pay Nokia for using its patents, ending a row over royalties for key technologies.
+Miners such as Anglo American, BHP Group and Glencore climbed nearly 4% each, giving the biggest boost to the STOXX 600 as prices of copper and other metals rose.
+Oil majors BP, Royal Dutch Shell and Total rose as Brent crude futures hit its highest since March on optimism over fuel demand outlook.

-Warsaw-listed CD Projekt SA fell 8.5% as its quarterly profit fell by more than half as its flagship game, "Cyberpunk 2077," was kept off Sony's PlayStation Store.
+The benchmark STOXX 600 ended May with a 2% gain, its fourth straight monthly rise, as optimism about economic reopening drove investors toward economically sensitive sectors such as materials and energy.
+German carmaker Daimler rose 2.6% after it agreed to pay Nokia for using its patents, ending a row over royalties for key technologies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)